 Competitively, Julia was a 2012 Semi-Finalist in The American Prize's "Chicago Opera Award" category, a Finalist in their "Opera (Women)" category, and in 2017 a Finalist in their "Art Song/Oratorio" category, an Encouragement Winner in the 2010 CareerBridges Competition, Finalist in the 2009 Thursday Musical Young Artist Competition, the 2010 Kennett Symphony of Chester County's Young Artist Competition, and a Semi-Finalist in the 2009 Orpheus Vocal Competition, 2010 North East Regional Metropolitan Opera National Council Auditions in New Haven, Connecticut, and the Joy In Singing auditions in New York City.
 Julia was also the winner of the 2006 Reading Choral Society's Young Artist Competition.

-Julia is very grateful to have received grants, scholarships and in-kind donations from The Joyce Dutka Foundation for the Arts, The Berks County Community Foundation, Joan Dornemann's International Vocal Arts Institute, CareerBridges, The Reading Musical Foundation, The Reading Choral Society, The Lotte Lehmann Akademie, The Brevard Music Center, Westminster Choir College, The National Association of Teachers of Singing, Hunter College of The City University of New York, the American Association of University Women, the P.E.O.
-Women's Club, Musikschule Norbert Kalina, Timothy Montgomery and the late Marianne DeMarco.
+Julia is very grateful to have received grants and scholarships from The Joyce Dutka Foundation for the Arts, The Berks County Community Foundation, Joan Dornemann's International Vocal Arts Institute, CareerBridges, The Reading Musical Foundation, The Reading Choral Society, The Lotte Lehmann Akademie, The Brevard Music Center, Westminster Choir College, The National Association of Teachers of Singing, Hunter College of The City University of New York, the American Association of University Women, the P.E.O.
+Women's Club, Musikschule Norbert Kalina, Timothy Montgomery, and the late Marianne DeMarco.
 Julia is also a member of the National Association of Teachers of Singing (NATS) and the New Jersey Chapter of NATS, a performing member of the Professional Women Singers Association of New York City, the Franklin Woman's Club, an alumna member of the Munich International Women's Club, as well as a member of musica femina muenchen, a professional organization for women musicians and composers in Munich, Germany.

-An alumna of The Berks Classical Children's Chorus in Reading, Pennsylvania (now the Berks Youth Chorus), where she developed her love of singing, Julia went on to receive her Bachelor's Degree in Voice Performance from Westminster Choir College in Princeton, New Jersey and her Master's Degree in Voice Performance from Hunter College in New York City.
+An alumna of The Berks Classical Children's Chorus in Reading, Pennsylvania (now the Berks Youth Chorus), where she developed her love of singing, Julia went on to receive her Bachelor's Degree, summa cum laude, in Voice Performance from Westminster Choir College in Princeton, New Jersey and her Master's Degree, magna cum laude, in Voice Performance from Hunter College in New York City.